 Employers must provide or ensure that safety and/or health signs are in place where hazards cannot be avoided or reduced.
 The annexes of this Directive provide detailed information about the minimum requirements for all safety and health signs.
+In January 2022 the EU Commission also issued non-binding guidelines clarifying the relationship between directive 92/58/EEC and the ISO standard on safety and health signs (EN ISO 7010).

 Workers and their representatives must be informed of all the measures taken concerning health and safety signs at work and must be given suitable instruction about these signs.
 This covers the meaning of signs and the general and specific behaviour required.